SchwarzIT/onyx/apps/docs/src/basics/index.md

 # Foundations

-::: danger
+::: warning Work in progress
 Here will be a overview page with cards.

-Cards to be under construction.
 :::

 # Patterns

-::: danger
+::: warning Work in progress
 Here will be a overview page with cards.

-Cards to be under construction.
 :::